GoogleCloudPlatform/analytics-componentized-patterns/retail/recommendation-system/bqml-scann/README.md

 ## Set up the AI Platform Notebooks environment

-You use notebooks to complete the BigQuery prerequisites and then run the solution.
+You use notebooks to complete the prerequisites and then run the solution.
 To use the notebooks, you must clone the solution's GitHub repo to your AI Platform Notebooks JupyterLab instance.